Days and Nights of Love, Wine and Cholesterol – the story of my life in Spain

 So did Mariglia.

-Meanwhile, we all kept getting up, going to work, walking to the supermarket to buy lentils and cheese and beer.
+Meanwhile, we all kept getting up, going to work, walking to the supermarket to buy lentils and cheese and cheap beer.

-When I was younger, I dreamed of one day seeing the end of capitalism.
+When I was younger, I had dreamed of one day seeing the end of capitalism.

 If this was it, I was pretty fucking disappointed.

 Soon, I became obsessed with the inner workings of the economy.
 Fascinated by interest rates and stocks and bonds.
 Turns out, everyone has an opinion about the stock market.
 Very few even know what the stock market is.

 I sure didn’t, back then.